 - We share calendars - more and more we live in a connected world where we share calendars (between family members, co-workers, friends, etc).
 For instance, if you sync with Google, other people can subscribe to your Google calendar and have it appear on their device.
 Google doesn't support floating time zones currently, so Pocket Informant would be in the business of having to update your Google calendar with the new local time for all your floating events every time you traveled (and then sync down to every person who shares your calendar - at which point everyone sharing your calendar sees all of your events changing times when you travel).
 Support Google Calendar did support floating time zones - then you would have another problem...people sharing your calendar would see your events in their time zone while you see it in yours -- thus you would each be seeing the same events at different times.
 It's a far cleaner approach up front to simply specify the exact point in time that your events occur rather than specifying the time of day they occur.

 While this topic is often a source of confusion when interacting with just about any calendar app, we are pleased to say that Pocket Informant has put in place some convenient features to help keep your time zones and appointments straight.
-Starting with version 2.0, Pocket Informant now allows you to control the time zone display at 3 different levels - but it's important to read the details of each setting to determine if these settings will make PI behave the way you expect:
+Take a look at how Pocket Informant is uniquely designed to help you manage time zone changes:

-- Per Calendar Time Zone* - Instead of locking the entire app to a specific time zone, you can elect to lock a single calendar to a given time zone (Settings Tab -> Calendar Settings -> Manage Calendars -> Choose a calendar).
+- Per Calendar Time Zone* - You can elect to lock a single calendar to a given time zone (Settings Tab -> Calendar Settings -> Manage Calendars -> Choose a calendar).
 This feature is extremely convenient if you travel to a particular time zone on a frequent basis.
 Suppose you live in the EST time zone, but you travel to PST regularly.
 You can lock one (or more) of your calendars to PST.
 Thus, no matter where you are, you can schedule an event on your "PST Calendar" and PI will create, edit & display those events in PST even though the rest of your calendar data will be appearing in the local time zone.
 Additionally, alarms would also be created in the PST time zone.
 As an added benefit, when you look at the details of an event on this calendar, PI will show you the start/end time of that event in the time zone of your calendar and the local time zone if it's different.

 - Event Time Zone Picker - You will notice that as you create or edit events, Pocket Informant has a Time Zone button right next to the time field.
 This feature is primarily there so that you don't have to do time zone calculations in your head when creating an event that will occur somewhere else.
 It does not cause Pocket Informant to always display that event in your calendar in the specified time zone - it is merely to offer assistance in entering the time.
 However, if you do explicitly specify a time zone using this feature, Pocket Informant will remember that and the next time you edit that event, PI will default using the time zone you specified before.
 You will also see the event listed in your specified time zone AND the local time zone when looking at the Event Detail screen.